mier48/alacritty-dotfiles/README.md

-# alacritty-dotfiles
+# 🚀 Alacritty Configurations & Themes

-Custom Alacritty configuration with themes, fonts, and performance optimizations
+A clean and powerful Alacritty terminal emulator configuration with hand-picked themes, fonts, and optimized settings for productivity and aesthetics.